briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 | <span class="tamil">&#x0BA8;</span> | U+0BA8     | Other                    |
 | <span class="tamil">&#x0BBF;</span> | U+0BBF     | SpacingMark              |

 So we have an *Other* followed by a *SpacingMark*.
-How do we know this is a grapheme cluster and not just 2 normal code points?
+How do we know this is a grapheme cluster rather than two separate characters?

 The Unicode standard defines a list of
 [grapheme cluster boundary rules](http://unicode.org/reports/tr29/#Grapheme_Cluster_Boundary_Rules).
 Each rule defines how a pair of grapheme break properties